WycliffeAssociates/btt-recorder-docs/docs/sourcefile.rst

 Import Source Audio
 =======================

-Please NOTE: Click on this link if you need instructions on how to import audio of previous work: `Importing an Oral Project from the Box Server' <https://btt-recorder.readthedocs.io/en/latest/import.html#>`_.
+Please NOTE: Go to `Importing an Oral Project from the Box Server <https://btt-recorder.readthedocs.io/en/latest/import.html#>`_ if you need instructions on how to import audio of **previous work**.

 Download Source Audio
 -----------------------------------------